remnawave/panel/docs/features/hwid-device-limit.md

 ---

 :::info
-This feature currenly in beta and only a few applications currenly support it.
+This feature work only with a few applications, which currently support sending HWID header.

 :::